 Being in Granada meant we were within spitting distance of the Sierra Nevadas.
 While we would’ve loved to ski, we don’t even have ski jackets anymore.
 Plus the weather was ripe for hiking.

 There is a magical website that has every hike you could ever want in the Sierra Nevadas.
 We did some research and picked the Beas de Granada to Granada hike.
-This meant taking a bus to the city of Beas de Granada then hiking 10 miles back to Granada over the mountains.
+This meant taking the 300 bus from this location (trust us, there is a stop here), to the city of Beas de Granada then hiking 10 miles back to Granada over the mountains.
 It’s actually close enough to the city to be considered a day hike.

 This same website has a PDF to print or download that has explicit directions on how to get from the bus stop to the trail head.
 If that isn’t enough there is also a download to put on your GPS that gives you perfect directions.
 There is no way you can mess it up with a couple minutes of research.
 Ominous foreshadowing -but not for us.